kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 > Note you will see the `:` come up a lot in type theory

-#### Facts about entries
+#### Facts about members
-Like sets, types can be by description have an infinite number of distinct entries.
+Like sets, types can be by description have an infinite number of distinct members.
 However when it comes to programs on deterministic Turing machines (computers) there are only a finite amount of numbers that can be represented due to limitations of memory.
 Benefiting from exponential combinations, while finite it turns out even with 8 bytes of memory you can still [cover a very large amount of numbers](https://doc.rust-lang.org/std/primitive.u64.html#associatedconstant.MAX).

 When encoding these sort of types we could treat them as collections of the individual members.
-However, storing the members of `u64` in some list would result in [`147 000 000 terabytes`](https://www.wolframalpha.com/input?i=2%5E64+*+8+bytes+as+terabytes) of data and individually I can't begin to count the CPU years it would take to iterate through all {% mathinline "2^{64}" %} entries of the data and comparing that each entry is valid for the program.
+However, storing the members of `u64` in some list would result in [`147 000 000 terabytes`](https://www.wolframalpha.com/input?i=2%5E64+*+8+bytes+as+terabytes) of data and individually I can't begin to count the CPU years it would take to iterate through all {% mathinline "2^{64}" %} members of the data and comparing that each entry is valid for the program.
 So instead for types like this it is easier to represent `u64` as a number type that is unsigned (no negative values, zeroed out bytes is the number zero) and is 64 bits wide.
-With this information it covers all entries and we can more efficiently reason about the value, rather than querying each entry.
+With this information it covers all members and we can more efficiently reason about the value, rather than querying each entry.

-With entries, we have a implication from a valid judgement.
+With members, we have a implication from a valid judgement.
 If we have that `x = y` and that `x: number` then we can conclude that `y` is a number.
 This is generally a property you want to uphold when defining equality.
 The equality operator should be testing the all properties are equal and thus we can say they have equal types.

-Additionally a random last fact for entries: It is harder to find entries for types which have more properties (and so in general there are less entries for types with more properties).
+Additionally a random last fact for members: It is harder to find members for types which have more properties (and so in general there are less members for types with more properties).

 ### Fundamental types: `any` and `never`
 Two of the most fundamental types are `any` and `never`.
 These are polar opposites of each other.

 `any` can be considered as a type which doesn't have a single required property.
 We can say a fire truck, a spoon or the string `"Hello World"` is an element of `any` thing because there are no properties to satisfy.
 (If it helps this is a case of the [vacuous truth](https://en.wikipedia.org/wiki/Vacuous_truth) with respect to the number of properties to satisfies being vacuous).
 Therefore `any` contains every value you can construct.

 > `any` exists in TypeScript **but has slightly different behaviour in some cases** (explained later).
 But it is not just a property of the dynamically typed languages, Rust also has an [any type](https://doc.rust-lang.org/std/any/trait.Any.html) which works slightly differently but is used for general data.
+There also exists `unknown` which is `any` without the strange subtype behavior.

 `never` on the other hand has all the possible constructed properties.
 To be an item of never is to be in London and on the moon and a single colour and be blue and and green and purple.
 Because it requires every property there will exist two properties that are mutually exclusive. (this will be covered later).
 You cannot be a single colour and blue and green at the same time. **Thus there is no constructable* item that satisfies `never`**.
 Thus we can say that the collection of items that satisfies never is empty.